ClemensElflein/OpenMower/os/README.md

 ## Known trade-offs (current state)

+- 8GB eMMC devices have a bounded update lifetime — see [Disk layout](#disk-layout)'s last paragraph.
+Not fixable by any `/data` build-time floor size; a function of total media vs. the rootfs budget.
 - `machine-id` is persisted on `/data`.
 Journal is in RAM.
 - mark-good only requires reaching `multi-user.target`; it does not yet require network/streaming health, nor does it check that